Article

 • If the employee receives regular encouragement for development in their role with the company

-It’s critical to establish metrics to appropriately gauge current levels of employee engagement.
-These metrics will help the company identify its strengths and opportunities for improvement.
-According to employee engagement survey best practices, surveys should be conducted regularly to determine whether the company’s efforts are improving employee engagement.
+It’s critical to establish metrics to appropriately gauge current levels of employee engagement within the organization.
+These metrics will help the company identify its strengths and opportunities for improvement among the workforce.
+According to employee engagement survey best practices, surveys should be conducted regularly to determine whether the company’s leadership and efforts are improving employee engagement, thereby supporting organizational success.

 7. Set up Employee Recognition Programs

-Employees need to be recognised for their contributions at work, too.
-Make sure that when someone goes above and beyond what is expected from them to reach a goal or help a customer, their contribution is acknowledged in front of their peers and upper management.
+Employees need to be recognized for their contributions to the organization at work, too.
+Make sure that when someone goes above and beyond what is expected from them to reach a goal or help a customer, their contribution is acknowledged in front of their peers and upper management, reinforcing organizational values and leadership.

-One way you can share accomplishments virtually is to set up a space for recognitions in your employee experience platforms.
-You can create an employee recognition program directly in LumApps, where your digital collaboration already happens.
+One way you can share accomplishments virtually within the organization is to set up a space for recognitions in your employee experience platforms.
+You can create an employee recognition program directly in LumApps, where your digital collaboration among the workforce already happens.

-Employees can send virtual awards and thank-you’s to their coworkers for a job well done.
-The awards will then appear on an individual’s profile in the directory so other employees can see the awards or supervisors can reference the awards during performance reviews.
-This is an excellent way employees can be recognized in a remote or hybrid environment
+Employees can send virtual awards and thank-you’s to their coworkers for a job well done within the organization.
+The awards will then appear on an individual’s profile in the directory, allowing other employees to see the awards or supervisors to reference them during performance reviews.
+This is an excellent way employees can be recognized in a remote or hybrid environment, fostering leadership and a cohesive workforce.

 screenshot of sending an employee award in the lumapps platform